woctezuma/steam-to-neogaf/README.md

 # Steam-to-NeoGAF

-Some simple helpers for Greasemonkey which automatically copies a NeoGAF-formatted post while browsing the Steam store.
+A simple helper for Greasemonkey which automatically copies a NeoGAF-formatted post while browsing the Steam store.

 ## Features
 - Replaces the content of your clipboard